monsoonmaelstrom/book2/book2.md

 ### 20 - Ride

 “Where are you going?”
-Liam asks as he walks alongside me matching me step for step as I climb the stairs.
+Liam asks, as he walks alongside me matching me step for step as I climb the stairs.

 “To the roof.
 Do you have the key for the door?”

 “Yes, but what are you going to do?
 You need to keep a low profile, remember?”
-He asks, his voice tight.
+He reminds me, his voice tight.

 “There’s not a whole lot of reason to keep a low profile, now that Iverson is *here*, and has seen me.
 Right now, I need to do exactly the opposite of that.
 Don’t worry.
-Only Iverson will know it was me, and he’s not going to say anything,” I tell Liam with more confidence than I feel.
+Only Iverson will know it was me, and he’s not going to say anything,” I state with more confidence than I feel.

 I can tell Liam has doubts, but he unlocks the door once I reach it, and I fling it open and step out onto the rooftop.